nishanths/fmap/README.md

 for the specified directory trees.
 The keys are the paths of files and the values are the contents of the file at that path.

-The generated file is printed to stdout.
+The generated go file is printed to stdout.
 Empty directories are ignored, and symlinks are not followed.

 usage: